Table Of Contents

 Trading Disposal is when a business trades an old asset for a new one, often with a payment adjustment.
 The value of the old asset is used as part of the cost for the new item.
 This type of disposal is common with vehicles or machinery.

-Transform your asset knowledge today with our CIMA’s CGMA® Operational Level Course - Join today!
+Transform your Asset Disposal knowledge today with our CIMA’s CGMA® Operational Level Course - Join today!

 Important Components of an Asset Disposal Strategy